einbahnstrasse/MHL-studio-methods/schedule.md

 ## Week 13: {{ site.week-13 }}
 ### Werkstatt für Aktuelle Musik (January 17-20, 2024)

 _Change in plan: We WILL have class this week on Tuesday.
 Our performance is now scheduled for Thursday (see info below).
-We might have a need to setup and tear-down for concerts all week, but in genearal, we will have little or no setup requirements for performance on Thursday._
+We might have a need to setup and tear-down for concerts all week, but in general, we will have little or no setup requirements for performance on Thursday._

 #### Performance: 18 January (Tuesday) at 18:30